 The cost of your garage frame will be entirely determined by the type of material you use and where your garage is located in relation to the living space.

 Timber has long been the most popular choice for a garage frame because it’s both low cost and lightweight, making it easy to transport and use.

-For this option, expect to pay around $9.50 per square foot for good quality wood.
+For this option, expect to pay around $9.50 cost per square foot (sq ft) for good quality wood.

 Concrete Masonry Units (CMUS)